anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 ### Deliverables

-We need to break down all the [requirements](#requirements) for a particular release into clear deliverables that specify the deliverable, contributors, dependencies, acceptance criteria and status.
-This will become the granular checklist that our teams will use to decide what to work on next and to ensure that they’re working on it properly (with all considerations).
+We need to break down all the [objectives](#objectives) for a particular release into clear deliverables that specify the deliverable, contributors, dependencies, acceptance criteria and status.
+This will become the granular checklist that our teams will use to decide what to prioritize.

 ??? quote "Our task"
     <table>
     <thead>
     <tr>
-        <th>Requirement</th>
+        <th>Objective</th>
         <th>Priority</th>
         <th>Release</th>
         <th>Status</th>